Did the Romans Win in 55 BC?

 VIEW -

-As well as English and history skills the Evidence-Based Learning skills developed in this lesson include collaborative learning and self-assessment.
-This lesson also offers pupils the opportunity to master self-assessment.
+As well as English (writing a report) and history skills the Evidence-Based Learning skills developed in this lesson include independent learning and thinking skills.
+This lesson also offers pupils the opportunity to master peer assessment.

 VIEW